Thomas Peters (revolutionary): American Revolutionary War

 In 1776, Peters escaped from his master's flour mill near Wilmington at the start of the American Revolutionary War and migrated to New York, where he joined the Black Pioneers, a Black Loyalist unit made up of refugee African-American slaves.
 The British had previously promised freedom to slaves of rebels in exchange for supporting the war effort against the colonies that formed the new United States.
 Many former slaves joined the British in the years of the war after the United States had been established as a nation; under American law they were still considered slaves and the US demanded that the British return their "property."

 Migrating to New York, Peters rose to the rank of sergeant in the Black Pioneers regiment and he was twice wounded in battle.
 During this time, Thomas married Sally Peters, a refugee slave from South Carolina.
-They had a daughter called Clairy (born in 1771) and a son John (born in 1781).
+They had a daughter called Clairy (born 1771) and a son John (born 1781).
 Sally and Peters may have once been slaves together in South Carolina and became reunited during the war.
-Peters served at the British siege of Charleston, South Carolina, in the summer of 1776, and was with them when they moved north to take Philadelphia, the seat of the Continental Congress, in the autumn of 1777.
+Peters served at the British siege of Charleston, South Carolina, in summer 1776, and was with them when they moved north to take Philadelphia, the seat of the Continental Congress, in autumn 1777.